copenlu/academic-kickstart/content/publication/2022_TACL_Sarwar/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "CoRR, abs/2103.17055"
-publication_short = "In *CoRR*"
+publication = "Transactions of the Association for Computational Linguistics (TACL)" publication_short = "In *TACL*"

 # Abstract and optional shortened version.
-abstract = "We propose a novel interpretable framework for cross-lingual content flagging, which significantly outperforms prior work both in terms of predictive performance and average inference time.
-The framework is based on a nearest-neighbour architecture and is interpretable by design.
-Moreover, it can easily adapt to new instances without the need to retrain it from scratch.
-Unlike prior work, (i) we encode not only the texts, but also the labels in the neighbourhood space (which yields better accuracy), and (ii) we use a bi-encoder instead of a cross-encoder (which saves computation time).
-Our evaluation results on ten different datasets for abusive language detection in eight languages shows sizable improvements over the state of the art, as well as a speed-up at inference time." abstract_short = ""
+abstract = "We propose a novel framework for cross-lingual content flagging with limited target-language data, which significantly outperforms prior work in terms of predictive performance.
+The framework is based on a nearest-neighbour architecture.
+It is a modern instantiation of the vanilla k-nearest neighbour model, as we use Transformer representations in all its components.
+Our framework can adapt to new source language instances, without the need to be retrained from scratch.
+Unlike prior work on neighbourhood based approaches, we encode the neighbourhood information based on query-neighbour interactions.
+We propose two encoding schemes and show their effectiveness using both qualitative and quantitative analyses.
+Our evaluation results on eight languages from two different datasets for abusive language detection show sizable improvements of up to 9.5 (for the Italian language) in F1 over strong baselines.
+On average we achieve 3.6 improvements in F1 for the three languages in the Jigsaw Multilingual dataset and 2.14 improvements in F1 for the WUL dataset." abstract_short = ""

 # Is this a featured publication? (true/false)